sw00/sett.sh/content/posts/2018/09/four-principles.md

 There is tremendous value in going slow.

 [^euphemism]: I guess this is a euphemism for making slide decks together.
-[^cussing]: Truly demonstrable value of expressing your authentic self.
+[^cussing]: Truly demonstrable value in expressing your authentic self.
 [^lrm]: https://blog.codinghorror.com/the-last-responsible-moment/
-[^task]: There was a time when I felt very strongly that my worth is tied to how quickly I can tick off boxes and objectives.
+[^task]: There was a time when I felt very strongly that my worth is tied to how quickly I can tick off boxes and objectives (and I still regress sometimes).
 The problem is that completing tasks quickly doesn't imply that they are valuable or even the right things to do.
 [^frustration]: This often leads to a Sisyphian cycle of frustration-then-catharsis.
 [^path]: This is one of my pet peeves.
 There have been so many projects that have lacked this basic concept of a "path to production".
 Oh well, maybe the real path to production was all the friends we made along the way.